Solanum dulcamara: Use of stem

 The stem of Solanum dulcamara is believed to be considerably less poisonous than the rest of the plant, and it has mostly been used in treatment for conditions of the skin.
 There are records of it being used to treat mild recurrent eczema, psoriasis, scabies, and dermatomycosis.
 Stems are harvested when they do not yet have leaves (or the leaves have already fallen) and are shredded into small pieces.
 They are mostly known to be applied in the form of liquid onto the skin, but infusing it into a drink is also possible, though not recommended.
 The stem has also been used in treatment for bronchitis, asthma, and pneumonia.

 Use of leaves, fruit, and root

 The leaves of Solanum dulcamara have been known to treat warts and tumors, while the fruit can treat conditions of the respiratory tract and joints.
 It has been documented that Indigenous people of North America used the roots for relief of fever and nausea.

 Symbolism

-Solanum dulcamara has been symbolized with fidelity.
-This is due to its distinct property of extreme bitterness to surprising sweetness, hence its common name "bittersweet."
+Solanum dulcamara has been used as a symbol of fidelity.
+This is in reference to its curious property of combining extreme bitterness with surprising sweetness – hence its common name "bittersweet".
 This symbolism is seen in Christian art from the Middle Ages as well as in bridal wreaths.

-Bittersweet exists on a balance between sweet and bitter, medicine and poison, life and death; lending it to be a common metaphor.
-Shakespeare has been known to employ this metaphor in dramas such as Macbeth and The Winter's Tale.

-Perhaps this parallelism has been used more directly by Italian composer Gaetano Donizetti in his opera L'Elisir d'Amore (Love Elixir).
-Here, a Dr. Dulcamara sells the protagonist, Nemorino, a love elixir at the cost of his fortune.
-However, this "love elixir" is actually just cheap red wine.
-Under the illusion of a love elixir (and drunkenness), Nemorino, is confident to profess his love to an indifferent woman, Adina.
-Upon independently learning of Nemorino's fidelity by spending his fortune, Adina subsequently falls in love as well.
-Dr. Dulcamara has bitterly sold a fake elixir that had turned out to have sweet consequences anyway.
-This happy unexpectedness is at the heart of Solanum dulcamara.